HSLdevcom/jore4-deploy/README.md

 To help applications finding the secrets, the `SECRET_STORE_BASE_PATH` environment variable is set to point to the directory containing the secret files (`/mnt/secret-store`)

+#### Updating AKS

+The `aks.arm.json` ARM template contains the `kubernetesVersion` parameter with which you can set the desired version of Kubernetes to the cluster.
+However you cannot jump versions, you have to do the update one version at a time.
+For example, from version `1.18.14` you have to upgrade first to `1.19.9` before you can upgrade to `1.20.5`

+To find out the current (DEV) cluster's version, use `az aks show --name hsl-jore4-dev-cluster --resource-group hsl-jore4-dev --query "kubernetesVersion"`

+To find out what versions are available in Azure and what upgrade steps are available, use `az aks get-versions --location westeurope --output table`

+Every time you upgrade to a new version of Kubernetes, you should test (e.g. in the playground environment) that the CRDs and applications are still compatible, the cluster still deploys without issues.
+More information on deploying to Kubernetes at [jore4-flux](https://github.com/HSLdevcom/jore4-flux).
+In case of incompatibility or deprecation, you have to update the given resource to use the latest Kubernetes API.

 #### Troubleshooting AKS